Hunter Carson

-Hunter Carson (born December 26, 1975) is an American actor, screenwriter, producer and director.
-In 1986, he was nominated for a Young Artist Award for his performance in Paris, Texas (1984).
+Hunter Carson (born December 26, 1975) is an American actor and director.

 Early life

 Carson was born in Culver City, California, the son of actress Karen Black and actor, producer, screenwriter and director L. M. Kit Carson.
-He is the stepson of Stephen Eckelberry.
 He made his first national appearance in October 1976, at the age of nine months, when his mother hosted Saturday Night Live; she held him in her arms for the entirety of her opening monologue.